Board Election

 Selection Process

-The Nomination Committee seeks candidates through ongoing communication in eNews, Innovation, and online, and through direct outreach to potential candidates.
-Candidates are selected by the committee through a merit-based process that considers their demonstrated skills in leadership, financial literacy, risk management, human resources, regulatory understanding, governance, and technical proficiency.
+Candidates are selected by the Nomination Committee through a merit-based process that considers their demonstrated skills in leadership, financial literacy, risk management, human resources, regulatory understanding, governance, and technical proficiency.

 To reduce unintentional bias, the committee first reviews and assesses redacted profiles for all prospective nominees with personal identifiers removed, such as name, gender, ethnicity, and region.
 A second review of candidates is then completed using unredacted profiles.
-The committee then shortlists candidates to advance to a second interview.
-The committee’s deliberations include the consideration of the role requirements, the prioritized skills of leadership, strategy, risk management and management of change, and the committee’s assessment of the candidate’s skills, competencies, and experience.
+The committee then shortlists candidates to interview.
+The committee’s deliberations include the consideration of the role requirements, the prioritized skills, and the committee’s assessment of the candidate’s skills, competencies, and experience.

 Upon completion of its comprehensive and rigorous process, the Nomination Committee will nominate candidates for the open Board positions.